 Three Lecture Hours (3).

 An introduction to calculus with particular emphasis on applications in business and economics.
 Topics include functions, limits and continuity, differentiation, exponential functions and logarithms, anti-derivatives and the integral.
-Students who wish to strengthen their mathematics skills before taking MATH 126 are advised to enroll in MATH 125.
 Will not satisfy requirements for a major in mathematics.
-Students who have received credit for MATH 121 or for MATH 151 may not also receive credit for MATH 126.
+Students who have received credit for MATH 151 may not also receive credit for MATH 126.
 This course has been approved for credit in the Mathematical Sciences Area of the Core Curriculum.

 Detailed Description of Course

 - Limits and continuity

 - Techniques of differentiation – product, quotient and chain rules

 - Marginal cost, marginal revenue and marginal profit

 - Area and the fundamental theorem of calculus

 - Consumer and producers surplus